 As always, Lin Dyke hide and the flashes are a great place to spot some beauties.
-A few sand martins were sighted flying over as they head south to Africa for the winter month, and another garganey was also seen headed in the same direction.
+A few sand martins were sighted flying over as they head south to Africa for the winter months, and another garganey was seen headed in the same direction.
 Also, excitingly, another bittern has been spotted flying across the reedbed!

 Golden plover, Paul Chesterfield (rspb-images.com)